pratikdashore/learninges6/css/flex/intro.md

 flex-flow : (flex-direction flex-wrap)

 justify-content : flex-start | flex-end | center | space-between | space-around | space-evenly
+(it takes effect if grow in not in place)

 align-items: stratch | flex-start | flex-end | center | baseline